technofocus-pte/mscpltsecdepth/Labs/Lab 04/Lab 4 - Creating a DLP policy and generating an alert in Microsoft Purview_2.1.md

     ![](./media/r3.png)

-9. In the Microsoft Edge browser search bar, type !!one drive login!! then click on **Sign in - Microsoft OneDrive**
+9. In the Microsoft Edge browser search bar, type +++one drive login+++ then click on **Sign in - Microsoft OneDrive**

     ![](./media/r4.png)

-10. Login to OneDrive using your credentials.
+10. Login to OneDrive using your O365 admin credentials.

     ![](./media/r5.png)